intercom/intercom-ios/README.md

 		}
 **Note:** _If you don't have a unique `userId` to use here, or if you have a `userId` and an `email` you can [register with those too](https://github.com/intercom/intercom-ios/blob/master/Intercom.framework/Versions/A/Headers/Intercom.h#L152)._

-2. In your application delegeate's `didFinishLaunchingWithOptions:` method (or wherever you _check_ your user's authenticated state when your app starts up)
+2. In your application delegate's `didFinishLaunchingWithOptions:` method (or wherever you _check_ your user's authenticated state when your app starts up)

 		- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
 			if(loggedIn){